The world of web development is unregulated. As with any unregulated industry, every man and his dog will build you a website.

 - How much are additional hours, should I need them?

-A website is rarely a one time investment.
-The majority of small to medium businesses, will not have an IT expert on hand, and likely out-source their work.
+A website is never one time investment.
+The majority of small to medium businesses, will not have an IT expert on hand, and likely out-source their work to the developer that originally authored the site.

 Ensure the developer is able to provide you assistance in the future, and you know exactly how much that will cost.